 Toyota introduced the M engine family all the way back in 1965.
 It went over many changes over the years, but the most well-known version is the 7M-GTE.
-The 7M was the engine used in the Toyota Supra before the 1JZ was created, and the 1JZ actually borrowed much of it’s designed from the 7M-GTE.
-In this short article, we’re going to cover everything you need to know as well as specs.
+The 7M was the engine used in the Toyota Supra before they created the 1JZ, and the 1JZ borrowed much of it’s designed from the 7M-GTE.
+In this short article, we will cover everything you need to know and specs.

 7M-GTE: Engine Basics and Specs